CUBRID/cubrid-testtools/doc/sql_guide.md

     Please open the ``URL`` with your browser to see the details
     ![ctp_web_result](./sql_image/ctp_web_result.png)
 ## 2.2 MEDIUM Test
-  MEDIUM test is same as [SQL test](#21-sql-test) except that MEDIUM database is loaded from a backuped files.
+  MEDIUM test is similar to [SQL test](#21-sql-test) except that MEDIUM database is loaded from a backuped files.
   Let's prepare MEDIUM config file ~/CTP/conf/medium.conf which copy from SQL config file.
   ```
   cp ~/CTP/conf/sql.conf ~/CTP/conf/medium.conf